• Skip to primary navigation

 Head of fresh cauliflower cut in half, and another chunk on a hand held cutting board.

-Is cauliflower rice keto friendly?
+Is cauliflower keto friendly?

 Is cauliflower low-FODMAP?